Pennsylvania and New Jersey Personal Injury Lawyer

 - Failure to properly mark locations where excavation can cause electrocution

 Because electrocution injuries can be horrific, damage awards can be extensive.
-John can has successfully represented victims of electric shock injuries, including in cases against PECO and Sunoco.
+New Jersey personal injury lawyer John Mattiacci has successfully represented victims of electric shock injuries, including in cases against PECO and Sunoco.

 Forklift Accidents: Vehicle accidents don’t always involve cars – they also can involve construction vehicles such as forklifts.
 Because a forklift is such a powerful machine and accidents involving forklifts are frequently serious, they must be operated with particular care.
 Not only construction workers but also pedestrians can be put at risk by a forklift.